cloudfoundry/docs-dev-guide/services/adding-a-service.html.md

 Like all PaaSes, Cloud Foundry updates its VMs periodically.
-When updating DEAs, Cloud Foundry spins up a new DEA with a new copy of your app, then spins down the old app instance and the old DEA.
+When updating DEAs, Cloud Foundry spins up a new DEA with a new copy of your app, then spins down the old one.
-Your app remains available, but during the "rolling update," the number of app instances increases.
+The number of app instances temporarily increases during the "rolling update."

-You need to consider this when choosing a service plan because service plans limit the number of connections.
+Choose a service plan with enough connections to cover the increase in application instances.
-Choose a plan which offers enough connections to cover the increase in application instances during DEA updates.
+During DEA updates, new connections start to fail if the number of connections reaches the service plan limit.

-To run a small number of app instances (including workers), look for a plan that offers twice that many connections.
+For a small number of app instances, look for a plan that offers twice that many connections.
-For larger numbers of instances, the ratio of service connections to app instances can be closer to one-to-one.
+As you increase the number of instances, you can bring the ratio of service connections to instances closer to one-to-one.

 ## <a id='bind'></a>Binding a Service Instance to your Application ##